neuraledgeai/GDP-PY/README.md

 ## 🌟 Contribute

 Your ideas and suggestions to improve GDP-PY are welcome.
-I’d love to hear from you.
 All contributions are valuable.

 👉 [Contribute.](https://tally.so/r/n0NyZA)